 1. Eat at set times

 Try to eat at set times during the day with at least three hours between every meal.
 Grazing all day messes up our biological clock.
+Stop eating 2,5 hours before bed.

-2. Adjust to your nature
+2. Adjust to your chronotype

 Adjust your meals to your natural rhythm: if you are a morning person you might need more energy in the morning by eating a proper breakfast.
 If you are an evening person, you might need a bit more energy during the day, with a smaller breakfast but a proper lunch.
-In any case, eating a heavy meal at the end of the day is not a good idea since our metabolism doesn’t operate as optimally.
-That same applies to work and exercise (Timing is everything in exercise): Plan work that requires full focus during your best hours of the day, and plan your exercise sessions when you have energy.
-This increases your chance of success at work and at the gym, and helps you stay healthy.
+In any case, eating a heavy meal at the end of the day is not preferred, since our metabolism doesn’t operate as optimally.

 Create your own health!©